TheFirstNoob/Discord-ChatGPT/README_EN.md

 # Differences from the original version
 ## The main difference is the support for conversation history for each user separately

-* A larger number of chat models using the **gpt4free** library: https://github.com/xtekky/gpt4free
+* A larger number of AI chat models using the **gpt4free** library: https://github.com/xtekky/gpt4free
-* Support for SDXL and FLUX models for image generation
+* A larger number of image generation AI models using the **gpt4free** library
 * Support for "memory" for each user that does not reset upon bot restart
-* Memory `/reset` works individually for users, not globally (none)
+* Memory `/reset` works individually for users, not globally (system)
 * Saving the used AI model for each user individually

 -----